-Similar to the STEP form, the Severn Foundation School require current F1 trainees to complete a Transfer of Information questionnaire before the beginning of their F2 year.
-The TOI process is designed to allow trainees to highlight to their Trust Foundation Training Programme Director (FTPD) issues that might be relevant to their training.
+Similar to the STEP form, the Severn Foundation School require current F1 doctors to complete a Transfer of Information questionnaire before the beginning of their F2 year.
+The TOI process is designed to allow foundation doctors to highlight to their Trust Foundation Training Programme Director (FTPD) issues that might be relevant to their training.

 The TOI process is a supportive process, aimed at allowing foundation doctors to highlight to their local educator issues that may be of relevance to their performance as a doctor, and is also one of the processes used to safeguard patient safety.

-It is strongly recommended that the pre-F2 form should be completed with the help and support of the trainee’s Educational or Clinical Supervisor(s).
+It is strongly recommended that the pre-F2 form should be completed with the help and support of the foundation doctor’s Educational or Clinical Supervisor(s).

-The information contained in these forms is privileged and confidential and should not be released to any third party (including future educational supervisors) without the trainee’s explicit permission.
-It is envisaged that the vast majority of forms will contain very little information that would cause concern and that for the majority of trainees no action will be required.
+The information contained in these forms is privileged and confidential and should not be released to any third party (including future educational supervisors) without the foundation doctor’s explicit permission.
+It is envisaged that the vast majority of forms will contain very little information that would cause concern and that for the majority of foundation doctors no action will be required.
 FTPDs may, however, receive a form containing information that requires some action.
-This would usually be an early meeting between the FTPD and the trainee to discuss the specific problem and agree the appropriate way to proceed.
-In many cases this will involve informing the Educational Supervisor of the problem (with the trainee’s consent).
+This would usually be an early meeting between the FTPD and the foundation doctor to discuss the specific problem and agree the appropriate way to proceed.
+In many cases this will involve informing the Educational Supervisor of the problem (with the foundation doctor’s consent).

 The TOI will not be used at any point to determine future professional progress, either from F1 to F2 or subsequent to this.

-The TOI form is designed to allow trainees to highlight issues that they feel may be pertinent and to determine how much specific information they give in regard to each of these.
-It is important for trainees to understand that withholding information that may impact on patient care or giving false information in regard to their academic career would be inconsistent with the GMC guidance on probity and any identification of such activity would be reportable to the GMC.
+The TOI form is designed to allow foundation doctors to highlight issues that they feel may be pertinent and to determine how much specific information they give in regard to each of these.
+It is important for foundation doctors to understand that withholding information that may impact on patient care or giving false information in regard to their academic career would be inconsistent with the GMC guidance on probity and any identification of such activity would be reportable to the GMC.